 Maintenance of the Caripur is performed through back-flushing the unit when the permeate flow has dropped 10% or more below its standard flow.
 Additionally, our organic cleaning solution can be used if back-flushing fails to return the flow back to the normal rate.

 2. Do the units require maintenance by a skilled person?

-No, the maintenance outlined above can be performed by anyone capable of operating the unit and reading the instructions.
+Yes, the maintenance outlined above can only be performed by approved technicians.

 3. How long does the Caripur last?